 The tax preparer must certify that all of the answers on Form 8867 are, to the best of his or her knowledge, true, correct and complete.
-In 2019, failure to meet due diligence requirements with respect to claiming the HOH filing status, EITC, the AOTC, and the CTC/ACTC/ODC could result in a \$530 penalty for each failure.
-For example, if a paid tax return preparer prepares a return claiming the HOH filing status, EITC, the AOTC and the CTC/ACTC/ODC and he or she failed to meet the due diligence requirements for all of these credits, the tax preparer could be subject to a penalty of \$1,590.
+Failure to meet due diligence requirements with respect to claiming the HOH filing status, EITC, the AOTC, and the CTC/ACTC/ODC could result in a \$635 penalty for each return filed in calendar year 2025.
+For example, if a paid tax return preparer prepares a return claiming the HOH filing status, EITC, and the CTC and he or she failed to meet the due diligence requirements for all of these credits, the tax preparer could be subject to a penalty of \$1,905 for returns filed in calendar year 2025.